Charles Martin Hall: Later years and death

 Hall continued his research and development for the rest of his life and was granted 22 US patents, most on aluminum production.
 He served on the Oberlin College Board of Trustees.
-He was vice-president of Alcoa until his death.
+He retained powerful influence over the business decisions at Alcoa until his death.

 Hall died, unmarried and childless, on December 27, 1914, twenty-one days after he had reached the age of 51, in Daytona, Florida.
 He was buried in Westwood Cemetery in Oberlin.
-He died the same year as Héroult, and they both were born the same year.
+Hall and Héroult had both been born and both died in the same years.

 In his last will and testament, Hall left the vast majority of his fortune to charity.
-His generosity contributed to the establishment of the Harvard-Yenching Institute, a leading foundation dedicated to advancing higher education in Asia in the humanities and social sciences.
+His generosity contributed to the establishment of the Harvard–Yenching Institute, a leading foundation dedicated to advancing higher education in Asia in the humanities and social sciences.

 Awards and honors

-Hall won the Perkin Medal, the highest award that the American section of the Society of Chemical Industry bestows, in 1911.
-In 1997, the production of aluminum metal by electrochemistry discovered by Hall was designated as a National Historic Chemical Landmark by the American Chemical Society.
+Hall was elected to the American Philosophical Society in 1898.
+He won the Perkin Medal, the highest award that the American section of the Society of Chemical Industry bestows, in 1911.
+In 1997, the production of aluminum by electrochemistry discovered by Hall was designated as a National Historic Chemical Landmark by the American Chemical Society.

 Hall eventually became one of Oberlin College's most prominent benefactors, and an aluminum statue of him exists on the campus.
 Because of its light weight, Hall's statue was once known for its frequent changes of location, often due to student pranks.
 Today the statue is glued to a large granite block and sits more permanently on the second floor of Oberlin's science center, where students continue to decorate Hall with appropriate trappings on holidays and other occasions.

 The Jewett home is preserved in Oberlin as the Oberlin Heritage Center.
 The center features an exhibit called Aluminum: The Oberlin Connection, which includes a re-creation of Hall's 1886 woodshed experiment.
 The Hall House is also preserved in Oberlin, although the woodshed was demolished long ago.